Ranhera: Overview

 History records that the town was named after the sage Sri Nagababa.
 In the west of Ranhera at a distance of 1 km is an ashram and an old temple of the Sri Nagababa.
 Other temples in the town is the chawk Mandir and the Shiv mandir.
 There is a Sarva UP Gramin Bank (PNB) Branch.

 Shri Rajaram Hospital provide affordable and competent care to all sections of society "a good patient care & concern with dedication for patient and their family since early nineteenth century".
 Ranhera village comes under YEIDA (Yamuna Expressway Industrial Development Authority).
-Its member of the Legislative Assembly is Dhirendra Singh, Ranhera falls under Jewar Constituency.
+Its member of the Legislative Assembly is Thakur Dhirendra Singh Bhati, Ranhera falls under Jewar Constituency.

 According to the Indian census report published in 2014, a population of 7800 was recorded.
 Males account for 52% of the population and females account for 48% of the population.
 In Ranhera, 22% of the population is less than six years of age.
-The census report throws light on the literacy rate of the village which is 51% which is lower than the national average literacy rate of 59.5%.
-The male literacy rate is 54% and the female literacy rate is 46%.
+The census report throws light on the literacy rate of the village which is 79.95% which is higher than the national average literacy rate of 59.5%.
+The male literacy rate is 86% and the female literacy rate is 66.65%.

 It is located in the outskirts of Greater Noida, the district headquarters of GB Nagar.
 It is about 35 km away from Noida, and one can come via Dankaur, Rabupura.
 An eight-lane Yamuna Expressway connects Jewar from Greater Noida and Agra.
 This whole district including Noida/ Greater Noida is said to be one of the most fast developing areas of India, it is about 46 km The Buddh International Circuit is an Indian motor racing circuit in Dankaur.

 Before realignment of Jewar to Gautam Budh Nagar, it was part of Bulandshahr district of U.P.